vDawgg/ReviewService/README.md

 # ReviewService

-Review service is a service for getting and putting reviews a product page in the frontend.
+Review service is a service for getting and putting reviews in a product page in the frontend.
 Reviews are used for customers to leave feedback about a product.
 Fronted uses grpc calls to make calls to the review service, which puts and gets reviews stored in a MongoDB.
 For our purposes we also deploy a mongodb service with skuffold.

 ## Screenshots